shanelonergan/shanelonergan.github.io/_posts/2019-09-16-create-a-simple-static-website.md

 ### Step 3: Add your content

 If you are creating a personal blog, there should be a couple sample posts.
 To create a new post, create a new file in the `_posts` folder.
 You will have to write your posts in markdown, which might be new.
 However, don't despair!
 Markdown is actually a fantastic and simple way to create great looking text files.
-Check out the Markdown Cheat Sheet in the further reading for a quick guide to get started.
+Check out the [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) to get started.
 Next, copy and paste the header from one of the sample posts, and update it with your post's info.
 Now all that is left is the the easy part: write your post!

 # Host your website on GitHub Pages

 So, you have finished writing your posts and adding all of your content, and your website looks fantastic in your local browser.
 Congratulations!
 That is no small feat.
 Now it is time to get it up and running for the world to see.
-Normally hosting your website can be a little bit of a complicated process, but GitHub makes it super easy.
+Hosting your website can seem like a complicated process, but GitHub makes it super easy.

 ### Step 1: Rename your project